brisbanemakerspace/bms-wiki/policies.md

 * make good choices

 # New Policies (THESE APPLY FROM *1st DEC*!)
+Under the Associations Act and our constitution, the association can make by-laws that are enforcable and apply to all members.
+We refer to these as "policies" and they can be found below.
 - [Constitution](/constitution)
 - [Code of Conduct](/bylaws/coc)
 - [Safe Space](/bylaws/safespace)